TL;DR

 Key Considerations for Life Insurance

-- Single vs. Joint Policies: A joint 'first death' policy covers two people but only pays out once, on the first death, after which the policy ends.
+- Single vs. Joint Policies: A joint 'first death' policy covers two people but only may pay out once, on the first death, after which the policy ends.
 While slightly cheaper, two single policies provide double the potential cover, as each policy would pay out independently.

 - Writing Your Policy 'in Trust': This is a crucial, yet often overlooked, step.
-Placing your life insurance policy in trust means the payout goes directly to your chosen beneficiaries, rather than into your legal estate.
+Placing your life insurance policy in trust means the claim payment goes directly to your chosen beneficiaries, rather than into your legal estate.
 This has two major benefits:

 - Speed: It bypasses the lengthy probate process, getting the money to your family much faster.

 - Tax Efficiency: The money falls outside your estate for Inheritance Tax purposes, ensuring your loved ones receive the full amount.
-At WeCovr, we can help guide you through the process of writing your policy in trust, a service many people find invaluable.
+A specialist at WeCovr or one of our broker partners can help guide you through the process of writing your policy in trust, a service many people find invaluable.

 Understanding Income Protection Insurance